affordablemobiles/GServerlessSupportLaravel/docs/iap-auth-verify.md

-## IAP (Identity Aware Proxy) Authentication into Laravel
+## IAP (Identity Aware Proxy) Authentication in Laravel

 When IAP is turned on, you need a way to validate it's presence for the session, plus register the session with Laravel's user system.

-For this, we validate each request statelessly, using the request headers (from the remnents of the Users API).
+For this, we validate each request statelessly, using the request header `X-Goog-IAP-JWT-Assertion`.

 ### Usage